reggi49/rg-react-native-in-app-updates/README.md

 Simple Package In App Updates For React Native supports on both Android and IOS.

 # Getting started
-rg-react-native-in-app-updates is a package/module created to support your app to update itself. whereas on ios devices the app only shows a prompt to update the app.# Files
+rg-react-native-in-app-updates is a package/module created to support your app to update itself. whereas on ios devices the app only shows a prompt to update the app.

 # Installation

     npm i rg-react-native-in-app-updates

-**For IOS Only :**
+### For IOS Only :
 On  **iOS**  you may need to also add the following lines in your Info.plist to be able to launch the store deep link.

     <key>LSApplicationQueriesSchemes</key>